Bombardier CRJ700 series: CRJ550

 The CRJ550 is a variant of the CRJ700 limited by type certification to just 50 passenger seats and a lower maximum takeoff weight (MTOW) of 65000 lb, compared to the CRJ700's 75000 lb.
-It was introduced by Bombardier to offer a 50-seat aircraft that complies with U.S. pilot contract scope clauses while offering more premium seats.
+Bombardier introduced the first three-class 50-seat aircraft that complies with United's more stringent U.S. pilot contract scope clauses while offering premium seats.

 All CRJ550s were converted from existing CRJ700s.
 The aircraft model is listed as CL-600-2C11 on the TCCA and FAA type certificates, after receiving certification in 2019.
 The CRJ550 has not yet been certified by EASA.
 Each converted CRJ550 has a supplemental aircraft identification data plate added next to the original data plate, reflecting its new model designation.

-The variant was announced on 6 February 2019 with launch customer United Airlines, ordering 50 aircraft configured with 10 first class, 20 economy plus (extra legroom), and 20 economy seats.
+The variant was announced on 6 February 2019 with launch customer United Airlines, Operating as United Express, ordering 50 aircraft configured with 10 first class, 20 economy plus (extra legroom), and 20 economy seats.
 The first aircraft was delivered on 7 August 2019 ahead of FAA certification in September.
 These aircraft were initially operated by GoJet Airlines under the United Express brand.

 In 2024, SkyWest Airlines also started operating a sizable fleet of CRJ550 aircraft.
 In July, it began introducing the first of 19 CRJ550s operating under the Delta Connection brand.
 In October, SkyWest announced it would operate an additional 40 CRJ550s under the United Express brand, including 11 previously operated by GoJet.
 In November 2024, SkyWest ordered 60 kits to convert aircraft into the CRJ550 configuration.

 The reconfiguration addresses a shortcoming of the CRJ series: limited overhead storage.
 Four large storage cabinets are installed on the cabin floor, allowing passengers to stow their carry-on luggage inside the cabin.
 Aircraft with 50 or fewer seats require only one flight attendant.
 Because this aircraft has a sizable first-class section, where passengers might typically expect a flight attendant to be dedicated to only serving first-class passengers, the CRJ550 is equipped with a self-service galley area to be stocked with a selection of snacks and a refrigerator with non-alcoholic beverages, enabling first-class passengers to enjoy refreshments at their leisure, particularly when the flight attendant is serving the economy cabin.